-Type of Course Examples/Possibilities 1 Literature/Fine Arts course GEN-101 Intro to Gender Studies 1.
-Enteractore/Time 711t3 course MUS-205-01/HIS-200-03 European Music before 1750 2 Language Studies course RHE-101 Public Speaking ۷.
-Language Studies Course ENG-110 Intro to Creative Writing
+Type of Course Examples/Possibilities 1.
+Literature/Fine Arts course GEN-101 Intro to Gender Studies CLA-103 Greek Art & Architecture 2.
+Language Studies course RHE-101 Public Speaking ENG-110 Intro to Creative Writing

 - Students pursuing pre-health should begin in BIO-111 or CHE-111.
 They should not take the 101 courses in these Biology or Chemistry.
 They should also meet with Pre-Health Advisor Jill Rogers soon after their arrival at Wabash. - Ideally, a pre-health student should have a math placement of at least MAT-111, as this sample student has.
 A placement in MAT-100 will present a more difficult path for meeting pre-health requirements at Wabash. - An aspiring pre-health student with a MAT-100 placement must take MAT-100 in the first fall semester, and MAT-111 in the spring.
-Fall enrollment in MAT-100 requires permission of the instructor (Prof. Chad Westphal).
-Students must complete a web survey form (linked here) no later than Friday, July 12 to seek permission from Prof. Westphal to enroll in this course. - As a pre-health student progresses, there will be future semesters in which multiple lab science courses must be scheduled.
+Fall enrollment in MAT-100 requires permission of the department chair (Prof. Colin McKinney).
+Students must complete a web survey (linked here) no later than Friday, July 11 to seek permission from Prof. McKinney to enroll in this course. - As a pre-health student progresses, there will be future semesters in which multiple lab science courses must be scheduled.
 If the student's World Language placement requires that a two-credit sequence is necessary to complete the requirement, he is well-advised to begin that sequence as soon as possible. - Keep in mind that a student can major in anything at Wabash and still go to medical, dental, or nursing school, or be in other health professions.